I Can Only Imagine (film): Plot

 Bart returns home late at night, and is confused to find that Arthur has prepared breakfast for him the next morning.
 Arthur claims to have become a Christian, but Bart is skeptical and refuses to forgive him, and leaves.
 In anger and despair, Arthur smashes his old Jeep, which he had asked Bart to help him restore.
-Bart attempts to drive away in Arthur's pickup, but discovers the terminal cancer diagnosis, and returns to Arthur.
+Bart attempts to drive away in Arthur's pickup, but discovers his father's terminal cancer diagnosis, and returns to Arthur.
 Bart forgives his father, and the two form a deep bond, but Arthur soon dies of his illness.

 After Arthur's funeral, Bart rejoins the band and writes "I Can Only Imagine", and also calls Shannon and apologizes to her for the first time since their breakup.
 Brickell sends the demo tape to several artists, including Grant, who, deeply moved by the song, asks to record it herself as her next single, and Bart, who just wants the song to be heard, accepts.
 On stage, Grant begins the song, but can't bring herself to sing it, and calls Bart on stage from the audience to sing it himself.
-Bart's performance earns an enthusiastic ovation, and he reunites with Shannon, who was also in attendance.
+After Bart's performance, he sees his father in the audience smiling and clapping.
+The audience gives an enthusiastic ovation, and he reunites with Shannon, who was also in attendance.
 The band releases the song as their first single, achieving success on both Christian and mainstream radio.